vegaprotocol/documentation/docs/node-operators/index.md

 ---
 The Vega network runs on a set of publicly maintained computers, or nodes, on the validator testnet.
 A Vega network needs validating nodes that take part in consensus, as well as data nodes that receive and store network events that can be queried.

+The more people run validators, the more robust the network will be.
+This is however limited by scalability of the underlying consensus protocol, and also requires some diversity properties (e.g., not all validators using the same cloud provider).

+Setting up and running a validator can be broken down into three parts:

+1. Setting up the server and building the software.
+2. Configuring the components and getting it up and running.
+3. Joining the network and requesting to be added to the validator set.

-All nodes are running the same 'vega' codebase with the latest releases available on [GitHub](https://github.com/vegaprotocol/vega).
+All nodes are running the same 'vega' codebase with the latest releases available on [GitHub ↗](https://github.com/vegaprotocol/vega).

 Find out how to maintain and upgrade a node by working through the instructions below.